Tommy Tucker (squirrel): Later life

 After the war, Tommy largely disappeared from headlines until 1948, when the Bullises were denied entry to California for several days when agricultural officials refused to recognize Tommy as a pet rather than a wild animal.
 At another point Tommy was barred from visiting Mexico.

-Tommy died in the Bullises' trailer on June 25, 1949 while en route to one of the couple's "health and pleasure trips" to the Southwest United States, ostensibly due to "a heart attack brought on by old age" (The average lifespan of Eastern gray squirrels in captivity is about twenty years.)
-Tommy was remembered afterwards by some, such as an Arizona radio station that announced the "world infrequently notes the passing of a squirrel" on August 10, 1949.
+Tommy died in the Bullises' trailer on June 25, 1949, while en route to one of the couple's "health and pleasure trips" to the Southwest United States, ostensibly due to "a heart attack brought on by old age" Tommy was remembered afterwards by some, such as an Arizona radio station that announced the "world infrequently notes the passing of a squirrel" on August 10, 1949.

 His body was stuffed and mounted "with his arms out so you could pull the clothes over him."
 In 2005 Tommy's remains were offered to the Smithsonian, which however failed to show much interest.
 He is on view in a display case at a law office in Prince George's County, Maryland.
 The Archives Center at the National Museum of American History holds a collection of articles, papers, and photographs related to Tommy Tucker.